 - Unified Sports brings people with intellectual challenges and disabilities together on the same team as people without intellectual disabilities.
-This program promotes inclusion through shared sports training and competition experiences. - Unified Sports looks to develop meaningful competition where coaches work together to create a balanced competitive environment.
-Coaches are responsible for ensuring the meaningful involvement of all players in the game. - Please review our principle of meaningful involvement to understand and apply the Unified Competition Model: SO Unified Sports Principle of Meaningful Involvement - Also, see our Unified Coaching Guides and Training Resources

-- Unified Sports Coach Guidelines - Unified Coaching Course
+This program is dedicated to promoting inclusion through shared sports training and competition experiences. - Unified Sports looks to develop meaningful competition where coaches work together to create a balanced competitive environment.
+Coaches are responsible for ensuring the meaningful involvement of all players in the game. - Please review our principle of meaningful involvement to understand and apply the Unified Competition Model: SO Unified Sports Principle of Meaningful Involvement - Also, see our Unified Coaching Guides and Training Resources - Guiding Unified Sport Principles - Unified Sports Coach Guidelines - Unified Coach Course (Option A) - Unified Coaching Course (Option B)